port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 import TabItem from "@theme/TabItem" import GitlabResources from './\_gitlab_exporter_supported_resources.mdx'

-# Gitlab
+# GitLab

-Our integration with Gitlab allows you to export Gitlab objects to Port as entities of existing blueprints.
-The integration supports real-time event processing so Port always provides an accurate real-time representation of your Gitlab resources.
+Our integration with GitLab allows you to export GitLab objects to Port as entities of existing blueprints.
+The integration supports real-time event processing so Port always provides an accurate real-time representation of your GitLab resources.

-## 💡 Gitlab integration common use cases
+## 💡 GitLab integration common use cases

-Our Gitlab integration makes it easy to fill the software catalog with data directly from your Gitlab organization, for example:
+Our GitLab integration makes it easy to fill the software catalog with data directly from your GitLab organization, for example:

-- Map all of the resources in your Gitlab organization, including **projects**, **merge requests**, **issues**, **pipelines** and other Gitlab objects;
+- Map all of the resources in your GitLab organization, including **projects**, **merge requests**, **issues**, **pipelines** and other GitLab objects;
-- Watch for Gitlab object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port;
+- Watch for GitLab object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port;
 - Manage Port entities using GitOps;

 ## installation

-To install Port's Gitlab app, follow the [installation](./installation.md) guide.
+To install Port's GitLab app, follow the [installation](./installation.md) guide.

 ## Ingesting Git objects

-By using Port's Gitlab integration, you can automatically ingest Gitlab resources into Port based on real-time events.
+By using Port's GitLab integration, you can automatically ingest GitLab resources into Port based on real-time events.

-Port's Gitlab app allows you to ingest a variety of objects resources provided by the Gitlab API, including projects, merge requests, pipelines and more.
-The Gitlab app allows you to perform extract, transform, load (ETL) on data from the Gitlab API into the desired software catalog data model.
+Port's GitLab app allows you to ingest a variety of objects resources provided by the GitLab API, including projects, merge requests, pipelines and more.
+The GitLab app allows you to perform extract, transform, load (ETL) on data from the GitLab API into the desired software catalog data model.

-The Gitlab app uses a YAML configuration to describe the ETL process to load data into the developer portal.
+The GitLab app uses a YAML configuration to describe the ETL process to load data into the developer portal.
 The approach reflects a golden middle between an overly opinionated Git visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

-Here is an example snippet from the config which demonstrates the ETL process for getting `merge-request` data from the Gitlab and into the software catalog:
+Here is an example snippet from the config which demonstrates the ETL process for getting `merge-request` data from the GitLab and into the software catalog:

 ```yaml showLineNumbers
 resources: